MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/run-powerapps-on-mobile.md

 These are the supported devices for running model-driven apps and canvas apps on Power Apps mobile.

-**iOS**:The lastest verion of iOS is always the recommended version to run Power Apps mobile.
+**iOS**: The lastest verion of iOS is always the recommended version to run Power Apps mobile.
 The previous version is the minimum required version to run Power Apps mobile.

 **Android**: The lastest verion of Android is always the recommended version to run Power Apps mobile.
 The previous three versions are the minimum required to run Power Apps mobile.

 When a new version of iOS or Android is released, you'll have 60 days to update your device to atleast the minimum required to run Power Apps mobile.